spheredev/neosphere/readme.md

 Duktape, the JavaScript engine that powers minisphere, is highly ES5 compliant and will throw a syntax error if the `const` keyword is encountered.
-If you want the try running the game in minisphere, you will have to manually replace all instances of `const` with `var`.
+If you want to try running the game in minisphere, you will have to manually replace all instances of `const` with `var`.